 We are a 501(c)3 non-profit organization that (1) supports youth development through conservation initiatives integrating environmental education, training and hands-on service projects; (2) protects our natural resources through adult and family-led programming; (3) provides interpretive services that focus on outdoor recreation, responsible use, and stewardship of our natural environment; and (4) collaborates with multi-agencies to help create healthy forested and urban communities.

 We achieve our mission by raising money, organizing critical volunteer resources, and creating and managing programs focused on health, stewardship and sustainability of our Southern California mountains and urban "forests”.

-Forest Care Wrapping Up Forest Care is currently wrapping up the program and processing reimbursement requests.
-Forest Care is no longer taking any new appointments at this time.
-Program closure is scheduled mid-December 2013.
+Forest Care program is closed and processing any final reimbursement requests.
+Please direct any questions to 909.382.2796.
 Thank you to everyone who participated in the program.
 We appreciate your efforts to make our forests healthier and our communities more fire safe!